Antfield-Creations/fafa-vae/journal/README.md

 - [ ] Use kernel size of 3 or 5 on conv layers (some promising preliminary results, needs better checking)
 - [ ] Linear activation on decoder output layer

+## 2022-06-23
+In an oversight I missed an important feature of the combined pipeline architecture.
+The encoder output channels size must match the latent codebook size.
+This is because the pixelcnn does a linear-algebraic distance operation using the encoder outputs and the codebook, in order to 'fetch' the codebook sequences as a 'list' of pixels it autoregressively iterates over.
+In my last attempts, I had codebook 'entries' of size 64, where my encoder output had 128 channels.
+How this trains at all, I'm not certain yet but at the very least it does not work on the second (pixelcnn) stage of the pipeline.

+So, I trained the same 128-channel encoder output on size-128 codebook entries, but it didn't fare so well.
+The images are blurry and the vq_vae loss fails to decrease over the last, bottoming out at about epoch 96 of 128.
+So, back to adding another stride-1 layer to the encoder and decoder to see if this improves matters.

 ## 2022-06-22
 Yesterday's run ended prematurely because of the spot instance being pre-empted, this is the first time I've actually encountered this.
 The workflow process-argomlops-7xwdh was marked as failed "in response to imminent node shutdown",